 Ezbuy is offering deals of up to 90 per cent off during Singles Day.
 Singles’ Day is officially a thing in Singapore and if you still think it’s a day dedicated to single individuals in the country, you’re wrong.
 Originating from China, the global online shopping festival has gained popularity in recent years – including in Singapore – and has become on par with other Western shopping festivals such as Black Friday and Cyber Monday.

 IKEA fans in Singapore, rejoice!
 The Swedish furniture giant now allows its customers here to shop for furniture and home decor online.
-Online delivery is available for purchases above $15.
 Customers can also pick assembly and installation services via the online store.
+There are two delivery options to choose from: Parcel delivery comes with a service fee of $15, while truck delivery comes with a service fee of $70.

 Popular Singapore online retailer Love, Bonito opened its first flagship store in 313@Somerset on Thursday (2 November).
 Occupying a 4,603 sq ft space on the second floor of the mall, the store will open to the public officially on Saturday (4 November).